seungjae2525/MRMCbinary_simualtion/README.md

-# MRMCbinary_simualtion
+# Simulation Code and Results

-This directory contains the simulation code and results for the paper
+This repository contains the simulation code and results for the following paper:
 **"Evaluating diagnostic accuracy of binary medical tests in multi-reader multi-case study."**

+The materials are organized by the sections of the manuscript that they support.

+There are two main folders:
+- `Simulation in Sec 2.3`: Contains simulations related to Section 2.3 of the manuscript.
+- `Simulation in Sec 5`: Contains simulations related to Section 5 of the manuscript.

+For details on each folder, please refer to the descriptions below.

 ## Simulation in Section 2.3